EGR314-S-2026-302/EGR314-Team302.github.io/docs/02-Concept-Design/Design.md

 # Goal of the Exploration Device

-The goal of our exploration device is to safely collect meaningful environmental information from hazardous or inaccessible environments while minimizing operator risk and cognitive load.
-The Amphibot V1 is designed to scout unknown terrain, provide real-time visual and sensor feedback, and communicate system state clearly to a human operator.
+The goal of our exploration device is to safely collect meaningful environmental information from hazardous or inaccessible environments while minimizing operator risk.
+The Amphibot V1 is designed to scout unknown terrain, provide real-time visual and sensor feedback, and communicate system state clearly to the operator.
 The device emphasizes modularity, rapid deployment, and observable cause-and-effect interactions between user input and system response.

 On top of actually working as an explorer, it's also meant to teach and demonstrate embedded systems design.
 Using UART-connected modular PCBs, sensor–actuator feedback loops, and straightforward human–machine interfaces, the project lets anyone watching easily understand how embedded systems sense their environment, make decisions, and take action in real-world situations.